Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification

 Our DECERN select samples that exhibit a higher discrepancy-confusion uncertainty.
 When the local feature fusion operation corrupts the semantics of the original representation, resulting in large probability offsets, we should give priority to selecting these samples due to their high discrepancy uncertainty.
-However, relying solely on discrepancy uncertainty prevent the selection of samples that are cross-category ambiguous.
+However, relying solely on discrepancy uncertainty prevents the selection of samples that are cross-category ambiguous.
 To address this problem, we also exploit the confusion uncertainty of the fusion operation.
-We utilize cross entropy as discrepancy uncertainty \(\mathcal{S}_d\), and entropy as confusion uncertainty \(\mathcal{S}_c\).
-After performing the local feature fusion operation of unlabeled data with various anchors, the discrepancy-confusion uncertainty then identifies mixing representations of each operation by low discriminative power due to lack of differential signals (low category directionality) or poor structural stability from ambiguous semantics.
+We utilize cross entropy \(\mathcal{CE}\) as discrepancy uncertainty \(\mathcal{S}_d\) to evaluate structural stability, and entropy \(\mathcal{H}\) as confusion uncertainty \(\mathcal{S}_c\) to evaluate category directionality.
+After performing the local feature fusion operation of unlabeled data with various anchors, the discrepancy-confusion uncertainty then identifies mixing representations of each operation by low discriminative power due to poor structural stability from ambiguous semantics or lack of differential signals (low category directionality).
 Unlabeled data whose representations exhibit these characteristics are prioritized.
-Formally, we formulate the category-level discrepancy-confusion uncertainty score \(S_{dc}\) as follows:
+Formally, we formulate the category-level discrepancy-confusion uncertainty score \(S_{dc}\) for the \textit{j}-th category as follows:

-where \(\beta_j=1-\frac{1+\cos(z^u,z^a_j)}{2}\), and \(\cos(\cdot,\cdot)\) is the cosine similarity.
+where \(p_j^*\in{\{p^u,p^b_j,p^w_j\}}\), \(\beta_j=1-\frac{1+\cos(z^u,z^a_j)}{2}\), and \(\cos(\cdot,\cdot)\) is the cosine similarity.

 Then, we calculate the instance-level discrepancy-confusion uncertainty score \(\mathcal{S}\) for each unlabeled data: